GateNLP/gate-teamware/README.md

 1. Run `./build-images.sh` to build the backend and frontend images, this may take a while the first time it is run.
 1. Run `./deploy.sh production` or `./deploy.sh staging`.
 Note: You may want to change the value of `DJANGO_ALLOWED_HOSTS` in `deploy.sh` to match the URL(s) that you are deploying to.

 Open `127.0.0.1:8076` (the default IP & port) in your browser.
-The initial admin login has the username `admin` and password `password`, this should be changed immediately.`
+The initial admin login has the username `admin` and password `password`, this should be changed immediately.
+Note: the port is set in `docker-compose.yml`.

 # Development